MaxwellPearse/Job_Market_Data_Analysis/README.md

 # What I Learned

-Throughout this project, I deepened my understanding of the data analyst job market and enhanced my technical skills in Python, especially in data manipulation and visualization.
+Throughout this project, I deepened my understanding of the data analyst job market and enhanced my technical skills in Python, especially in data manipulation and visualisation.
 Here are a few specific things I learned:

-- **Advanced Python Usage**: Utilizing libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and other libraries helped me perform complex data analysis tasks more efficiently.
+- **Advanced Python Usage**: Utilizing libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualisation, and other libraries helped me perform complex data analysis tasks more efficiently.
 - **Data Cleaning Importance**: I learned that thorough data cleaning and preparation are crucial before any analysis can be conducted, ensuring the accuracy of insights derived from the data.
-- **Strategic Skill Analysis**: The project emphasized the importance of aligning one's skills with market demand.
+- **Strategic Skill Analysis**: The project emphasised the importance of aligning one's skills with market demand.
 Understanding the relationship between skill demand, salary, and job availability allows for more strategic career planning in the tech industry.

 # Insights

 This project provided several general insights into the data job market for analysts:

 - **Skill Demand and Salary Correlation**: There is a clear correlation between the demand for specific skills and the salaries these skills command.
-Advanced and specialized skills like Python and Oracle often lead to higher salaries.
+Advanced and specialised skills like Python and Oracle often lead to higher salaries.
 - **Market Trends**: There are changing trends in skill demand, highlighting the dynamic nature of the data job market.
 Keeping up with these trends is essential for career growth in data analytics.
-- **Economic Value of Skills**: Understanding which skills are both in-demand and well-compensated can guide data analysts in prioritizing learning to maximize their economic returns.
+- **Economic Value of Skills**: Understanding which skills are both in-demand and well-compensated can guide data analysts in prioritizing learning to maximise their economic returns.

 # Challenges I Faced